agomez0/earthquake_geo_mapping/README.md

 ## How to Run the App:
 * Create a Mapbox access token: https://docs.mapbox.com/help/how-mapbox-works/access-tokens/
 * Insert token into [config.js](config.js)
-* Open a terminal in the downloaded repo and run `python -m http.server`
+* Open a terminal in the downloaded repo and run the command `python -m http.server`
 * Paste url link into browser: http://localhost:8000/